 With great expectation, comes great disappointments.
 Expecting something is normal, but if it has become unrealistic or illogical, you are setting yourself up for frustration.

 Thanks to commercialism, many people have unrealistic expectations when it comes to Valentine’s Day.
-Some have this image of a “perfect” date spawned further by romantic fantasies from TVs and love stories.
+Some have this image of a “perfect” date spawned further by romantic fantasies from TV and love stories.

 There’s no doubt; many people feel entitled during Valentine’s Day.
 They feel entitled to receive something before they can give something.
 When they don’t get what they want and expectations are not met, then the relationship breaks down.